Sivet/TimeManagement/README.md

 The Break script is meant to be used manually by running it when starting a break.
 Adding an alias to .bashrc when runs the script is an easy solution

+## Ubuntu
+The install.sh script is created for installation on ubuntu installations and simply sets up a systemd service on user level.
+Adding the Break feature is not handled by the install.sh.

+## Windows
-Build the startup, shutdown and break scripts separately with pyinstaller, if needed as exe files.
+For windows build the startup, shutdown and break scripts separately with pyinstaller, if needed as exe files.